ankitsharma495/gun-detection-/README.md

 - Security monitoring in public areas.
 - Automated surveillance for restricted zones.
 - Threat detection in sensitive environments.

-## Future Enhancements
-- Replace Haar cascades with deep learning models like YOLO or SSD for improved accuracy.
-- Add multi-camera support for large-scale surveillance systems.
-- Enhance performance for low-latency environments.

 ## Contributing
 Contributions are welcome!
 Please feel free to fork the repository, create issues, or submit pull requests.